Navigate to Forms

 When you're done editing your form under the Form tab, click the Options tab at the top of your form editor.
 Here, you have the following options:

-- What should happen after a visitor submits this form
+- What should happen after a visitor submits this form: decide whether you would like form submitters to see a thank you message or be redirected to another page.

 To learn more about customizing your form options, check out this user guide article.